QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     A = rand(N,N)
     b = rand(N)

-On paper, we to solve for :math:`A x = b` by inverting the matrix,
+On paper, we try to solve the system :math:`A x = b` by inverting the matrix,

 .. code-block:: julia

     x = inv(A) * b

 As we will see throughout, inverting matrices should be used for theory, not for code.
 The classic advice that you should `never invert a matrix <https://www.johndcook.com/blog/2010/01/19/dont-invert-that-matrix>`_ may be `slightly exaggerated <https://arxiv.org/abs/1201.6035>`_, but is generally good advice.

 Solving a system by inverting a matrix is always a little slower, potentially less accurate, and will sometimes lose crucial sparsity compared to using factorizations.
 Moreover, the methods used by libraries to invert matrices are frequently the same factorizations used for computing a system of equations.